Amorphic complexity of group actions with applications to quasicrystals: Introduction

 In case that both values coincide, we call $\ac_{\Fol}(X,G)=\uac_{\Fol}(X,G)= \oac_{\Fol}(X,G)$ the {\em amorphic complexity} of $(X,G)$ with respect to $\Fol$.
 It is convenient to set $\ac_{\Fol}(X,G)=\infty$ if $(X,G)$ has infinite separation numbers with respect to $\Fol$.
 We discuss the most basic properties of amorphic complexity---including its invariance under conjugacy---in Section~\ref{sec: basic props ac}.

-Our second main result deals with the problem as to which extent the asymptotic separation numbers and amorphic complexity depend on the particular Følner sequence $\Fol$.
+The next question we address is to which extent the asymptotic separation numbers and amorphic complexity depend on the particular Følner sequence $\Fol$.
 In general, we cannot rule out different amorphic complexities with respect to different F\o lner sequences.
 In fact, this problem already occurs when $G=\Z$, see Section~\ref{sec: independence Folner seq}.
 With the next theorem, however, we provide a sufficient criterion for the independence from $\Fol$.
 Here, we say a dynamical system $(X,G)$ is \emph{pointwise uniquely ergodic} if every orbit closure is uniquely ergodic.
 A strengthening of the following statement and its proof can be found in Section~\ref{sec: independence Folner seq}. \begin{theorem} Let $(X,G)$ be a dynamical system whose product $(X^2,G)$ is pointwise uniquely ergodic.
 Then $(X,G)$ has infinite separation numbers with respect to some F\o lner sequence if and only if it has infinite separation numbers with respect to all F\o lner sequences.
-Moreover, $\oac_\Fol(X,G)$ and $\uac_\Fol(X,G)$ are independent of the particular F\o{}lner sequence $\Fol$. \end{theorem} It is worth mentioning that mean equicontinuous systems verify the assumptions of the above theorem \cite[Theorem~1.2]{FuhrmannGroegerLenz2021}.
+Moreover, $\oac_\Fol(X,G)$ and $\uac_\Fol(X,G)$ are independent of the particular F\o{}lner sequence $\Fol$. \end{theorem} It is worth mentioning that mean equicontinuous systems verify the assumptions of the above theorem \cite[Theorem~1.2]{FuhrmannGroegerLenz2022}.

-With our third main result, we apply amorphic complexity to the dynamics of regular model sets.
+Finally, we apply amorphic complexity to the dynamics of regular model sets.
 Before we come to the precise formulation, we need to introduce some terminology.
 In doing so, we restrict to a rather brief description of the most essential notions and refer the reader to Section~\ref{sec: ac and regular model sets} for the details.
 A \emph{cut and project scheme} is a triple $(G,H,\cL)$, where $G$ and $H$ are locally compact abelian groups and $\cL$ is an irrational lattice in $G\times H$.
 Together with a compact subset $W=\overline{\operatorname{int}(W)}\ssq H$---referred to as a \emph{window}---$(G,H,\mc L)$ defines a particular instance of a Delone set, a so-called \emph{model} set

 where $\pi_G:G\times H\to G$ denotes the canonical projection.
 We call $W$ as well as $\oplam(W)$ \emph{regular} if $\partial W$ is of zero Haar measure and say $W$ is \emph{irredundant} if $ \{ h \in H\;|\;h+W=W \} = \{0\}$.
 Now, as $\oplam(W)$ is a subset of $G$, $G$ naturally acts on $\oplam(W)$ by translations.
 It turns out that the closure of all translated copies of $\oplam(W)$ is compact (in a suitable topology on subsets of $G$).
 Denoting this closure by $\Omega(\oplam(W))$, we arrive at the Delone dynamical system $(\Omega(\oplam(W)),G)$ associated to the model set $\oplam(W)$.
 We obtain